Exiua/LTSaveEd/README.md

 # About

-LTSaveEd is a save editor for the game _Lilith's Throne_ using Java 14 and JavaFx 16.
+LTSaveEd is a save editor for the game _Lilith's Throne_ built using Java 14 and JavaFx 16.

 ## How To Use